bootdotdev/blog/content/misc/popular-coding-languages-2021.md

 ## 5. The most popular coding language for lateral thinkers: Ruby

-Ruby is one of the [most popular coding languages for startups](https://stackify.com/popular-programming-languages-2018/#:~:text=Ruby%20is%20one%20of%20the%20most%20popular%20languages%20among%20tech%20startups.&text=First%2C%20Ruby%20has%20an%20incredibly,time%20than%20in%20other%20frameworks.) - it’s a language where there’s more than one way to do things, with a very simple syntax that enables the “move fast and break things” ethos of many startups favored by lateral thinkers.
+Ruby is one of the [most popular coding languages for startups](https://stackify.com/popular-programming-languages-2018/#:~:text=Ruby%20is%20one%20of%20the%20most%20popular%20languages%20among%20tech%20startups.&text=First%2C%20Ruby%20has%20an%20incredibly,time%20than%20in%20other%20frameworks.) - it’s a language where there’s more than one way to do things, with a very simple syntax that enables the "move fast and break things" ethos of many startups favored by lateral thinkers.

 Ruby on Rails, a full-stack web application framework that runs Ruby, is also very popular due to its ease of building a web app in very little time.